Break-up of the Beatles: Partial and attempted reunions in the 1970s

 Later in 1973, McCartney attempted to organise a reunion as a means of mitigating their collective legal burden.
 In February 1974, it was widely reported that the Beatles would soon reform, but although all four members were present in Los Angeles the next month, they chose not to meet.
 During the promotional run for his December album Dark Horse, Harrison remarked: "It's all a fantasy, putting the Beatles back together.
 If we ever do that, it's because everybody is broke. ...
 Having played with other musicians, I don't think the Beatles were that good ...
 I'd join a band with John Lennon any day, but I couldn't join a band with Paul.
 That's not personal, but from a musical point of view."

 With their business quarrels settled in early 1975, Lennon found himself keen to approach songwriting with McCartney again.
 McCartney, according to his wife Linda, was likewise "desperate to write with John again" and invited Lennon to a recording session in New Orleans.
 By this time, Lennon had separated from Ono and had entered a romantic partnership with May Pang.
 According to Pang, Ono phoned Lennon at the end of January and "told him ... that he should come over to the Dakota.
 I told him I didn't like him going over there, and he said, 'Stop it!'.
 He was yelling at me, 'What's your problem?
 I'll be home by dinner; we'll go have a late dinner, and then we'll make plans to go to New Orleans and see Paul and Linda.'"
 Pang said that when he returned that night, "He was a different person about Paul.
 It wasn't the same.
 He was saying, 'Oh, you know when Paul and Linda used to visit us?
 Well, I couldn't stand it.'"
 Lennon subsequently stayed with Ono until his death; he later told Taylor that Linda was repeatedly suggesting that he work with McCartney again, but, "I can't really see it myself."

+On 19 May 1979, three of the ex-Beatles (McCartney, Harrison, and Starr) attended Pattie Boyd and Eric Clapton's wedding reception.
+The three ex-Beatles performed a concert at Boyd and Clapton's wedding, marking the first time at least three former Beatles performed live together since 1969.
+Patty Boyd wrote in her memoirs that she heard from John Lennon afterwards that he would have attended if he had known about it.
+She expressed her regret that it, and the four of them performing together, never happened and soon afterwards never would happen.